souljorn/UnderPressure/README.md

 2)Start Projucer Juce Application

-3)Open projucer file in projucer
+3)Open .jucer file in projucer

 4)Build the project either using visual studio, c-lion, or xcode using projucer tool